MonetDBSolutions/MonetDBe-Python/doc/migrations.rst

 If the application program uses multiple concurrent client-side threads to interact with the embedded database, each concurrent API consuming thread must use a non-shared `monetdbe_database` handle for its API calls.
 In other words `monetdbe_database` handles are not thread-safe.
-See `the examples repo <https://github.com/MonetDBSolutions/monetdbe-examples>` for correct examples on how to implement concurrent access to an embedded database.
+See the above mentioned example repository for correct examples on how to implement concurrent access to an embedded database.

 Porting SQLite3 programs